jyates/jyates.github.com/_posts/2013-06-11-hbase-consistent-secondary-indexing.md

 ## Not just fluff

 The above discussion is not just a theoretical investigation on how one _might_ implement secondary indexing - this is actually what we have done.
-Initially, [hbase-index] is being released as a subproject under Phoenix, but there are discussions around moving this into the HBase core.
+Initially, [hbase-index](https://github.com/jyates/phoenix/tree/hbase-index/contrib/hbase-index)is being released as a subproject under Phoenix, but there are discussions around moving this into the HBase core.

 hbase-index is designed to be a transparent layer between the client and the rest of HBase - nothing is tying it to Phoenx and can be used entirely independently.
 However, Phoenix support for hbase-index is currently in progress at Salesforce (see the [github issue](https://github.com/forcedotcom/phoenix/issues/4) where James lays out the internals) and will be completely transparent to Phoenix clients.
 If you don't want to use Phoenix, you can easily create your own IndexBuilder to create the index updates that need to be made.

 ### Constraints